Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 EVALUTION AND REVIEW PERIOD

-Alliance Option 2 applications will be evaluated in two stages.
-Full applications will be submitted to a multidisciplinary and multisectoral selection committee that will assess whether a higher NSERC contribution is justified.
+Alliance Society applications will be evaluated in two stages.
+Full applications will be submitted to a multidisciplinary and multisectoral selection committee (PIVP Committee) that will assess whether a higher NSERC contribution is justified.
 The selection committee will meet on a quarterly basis.
-If selected, applications will then proceed to the second step for review of overall merit, similar to Option 1 with the following project review times:
+If selected, applications will then proceed to the second step for review of overall merit, similar to Alliance Advantage with the following project review times (note these estimated review times are after the PIVP Committee has made its decision).

 Contact: